A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs

-Applying the standard algorithm for \textsc{Independent Set} on a traditional tree decomposition, using the fact that only solutions that select at most one vertex from each clique get a non-zero value, we obtain the claimed algorithm.
-Minimum vertex cover is simply the complement of maximum independent set. \end{proof}
+Let $t$ be a node of the weighted tree decomposition of $G_\cP$.
+Recall that the corresponding bag is $\sigma(t)$, and it consists of partition classes.
+Let $X_t=\bigcup_{C \in \sigma(t)} C$ be the set of vertices that occur in a partition class in $\sigma(t)$.
+An independent set never contains more than one vertex of a clique.
+Therefore, since from each partition class we can select at most $\kappa$ vertices (one vertex from each clique), the number of subsets $\hat{S}$ that need to be considered is at most This bound also holds for all the bags of the traditional tree decomposition that we create.
+Applying the standard algorithm for \textsc{Independent Set} on the traditional tree decomposition, using the fact that only solutions that select at most one vertex from each clique get a non-zero value, we obtain the claimed algorithm for \IS. \textsc{Vertex Cover} is simply the complement of \IS. \end{proof}